 Outline

-FREN 100 follows the first 9 chapters of En bons termes, and the first half of French in Action.
-These two texts are the basic vocabulary building components of FREN 100
+FREN 100 follows the first six chapters of Chez Nous and the first half of French in Action.
+These two texts are the basic grammar and vocabulary building components of FREN 100.

 Learning outcomes

-When you have completed French 100, you will be able to achieve the following in French:
+When you have completed FREN 100, you should be able (both orally and in writing) to do the following in French:

-Speak and write about your vacations, the weather, and the seasons.
+Speak and write about the importance of cuisine in the French-speaking world

 Evaluation

-To receive credit for FREN 100, students must achieve a minimum composite grade of D (50 percent) on the five written assignments, as well as a minimum grade of 50% on the Final Written Examination.
-Students must also achieve a minimum composite grade of 50% on the four Oral Assignments, and a minimum grade of 50% on the Final Oral Examination.
+To receive credit for FREN 100, students must complete and submit all five written assignments and achieve a minimum weighted average of 50%, as well as a minimum grade of 50% on the final written examination.
+Students must also complete and submit all four oral assignments and achieve a minimum weighted average of 50%, and a minimum grade of 50% on the final oral examination.
+Students must achieve a minimum course composite grade of D (50 %).

 Activity